-Overall, charge-off activity remains low relative to the size of our loan portfolio.
-During 2022, our allowance for loan losses decreased from 2021 primarily due to the loan loss reversals totaling \$551 thousand that were recorded due to improved credit quality, partially offset by an increase in specific reserves and provisions recorded due to loan growth.
-Comparative allowance for loan losses coverage as a percentage of loans and certain other credit quality indicators as of December 31 are presented in the following table:
+During 2023, our allowance for loan losses increased from 2022 primarily due to the provision for loan losses totaling \$1.4 million that was recorded as a result of an increase in specific reserves and provisions related to loan growth and downgrades in the participation portfolio.
+Comparative allowance for loan losses coverage as a percentage of loans and certain other credit quality indicators as of December 31 are presented in the following table.

-2023 2022 2021
+2024 2023 2022

 Allowance for loan losses as a percentage of:

-Loans 0.19% 0.14% 0.22%
+Loans 0.11% 0.19% 0.14%

-Nonperforming loans 118.89% 45.80% 1,298.61%
+Nonperforming loans 66.84% 118.89% 45.80%

-Nonaccrual loans 118.89% 45.80% 1,298.61%

-Allowance for loan losses as a percentage of nonperforming/nonaccrual loans increased in 2023 as a result of a decrease in nonaccrual loan volume, as well as increased allowance for loan losses.
+Allowance for loan losses as a percentage of nonperforming loans decreased as a result of increased nonaccrual loan volume and decreased allowance for loan losses.
 We maintain a separate reserve for unfunded commitments, which is included in Liabilities on our Consolidated Statement of Condition.
 The related provision for the reserve for unfunded commitments is included as part of the provision for credit losses on the Consolidated Statement of Comprehensive Income, along with the provision for loan losses.

 A summary of changes in the reserve for unfunded commitment follows:

-(dollars in thousands) 2023 2023 2022
+(dollars in thousands) 2024 2024 2023 2022

-Balance at beginning of year \$ 272 \$ 330 \$ 361
+Balance at beginning of year \$ 200 \$ 272 \$ 330

 Cumulative effect of CECL adoption 18

 Balance at January 1 290

-Reversal of reserve for unfunded commitments (90) (58) (31)
+Provision for/(Reversal of) reserve for unfunded commitments 93 (90) (58)

-Total \$ 200 \$ 272 \$ 330
+Total \$ 293 \$ 200 \$ 272

-The decrease in reserve for unfunded commitments in 2023 is due to continued improvement in credit quality.
+The provision for reserve for unfunded commitments recorded in 2024 is due to loan growth and downgrades within the portfolio.